 - installing a humidifier in your bedroom to make it easier to breathe

 If all therapies and lifestyle changes fail to make any significant impact, you may consider surgery.
-The overall goal of surgery is to help open up your airways so you aren’t dependent on pressure machines for breathing at night.
+The overall goal of surgery is to help open up your airways so you aren’t dependent on pressure machines for breathing while you sleep.

 Depending on the underlying cause of your sleep apnea, surgery could come in the form of: